dnmvisser/ansible_role_fetch_url/README.md

 - The file does not yet exist
-- The file exists, but the [`ETag`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/ETag) header of the resource is different from the stored version.
+- The file exists, but the [`ETag`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/ETag) header of the resource is different from the stored version

 This can save time and resources, for example when fetching large binary files.